Checks¶

 ❌ Remediation required

-• Its version on your Amazon EC2 nodes can't be more than two minor versions older than your control plane.
-For example, if your control plane is running Kubernetes 1.25, then the kube-proxy minor version cannot be older than 1.23
+- Its version MUST NOT be more than three minor versions older than your control plane (API server).
+For example, if your control plane is running Kubernetes

 If you recently updated your cluster to a new Kubernetes minor version, then update your Amazon EC2 nodes (i.e. - kubelet) to the same minor version before updating kube-proxy to the same minor version as your nodes.
 The order of operations during an upgrade are as follows: